GTeru/aws_studies_obsidian/EC2/EC2 (Elastic Compute Cloud).md

+---
+tags:
+  - Compute
+---
 Service that lets you rent virtual machines.
+If you want to have AWS capabilities within your instances, you need to attach a **[[IAM]] role** with the desired capabilities to them!

 ## Services
 ---
 - Elastic Compute Cloud EC2 (EC2) - renting virtual machines
 - Elastic Block Storage (EBS) - Storing data on virtual drives
 - Elastic Load Balancer (ELB) - Distributing load across machines
 - Auto Scaling Group (AGS) - Scaling services using and auto-scaling group

 ## Types of machines
 ---
 - General Purpose: Has a good balance between compute, memory, networking (e.g. t2.micro)